bitcoin-api/bitcoin-api/README.md

 * Run your own highly scalable and performant Bitcoin wallet and game platform for as cheap as a few USD per month

-* You own the private keys for all the users
+* You own the private keys for all the users (you are the custodian🧑‍🎨)

 ## Demo